-COFA 5404 Design Seminar 2 S2 T3 C6
+COFA 5204 Design Seminar 2 S2 T3 C8

-Co-requisites: COFA 5201, COFA 5202, COFA 5203, COFA 5205, COFA 5206, COFA 5207,
+Corequisites: COFA 5201, COFA 5202, COFA 5203, COFA 5205, COFA 5206, COFA 5207, COFA 5208.

 In this subject students will continue to be involved in an analytical process whereby theoretical and philosophical understandings generated in Contextual Studies are applied to the creative solution of a design problem.
 Further, students will be involved in the critical analysis of the process and solutions derived in order to develop the capacity to evaluate different design approaches and solutions.
 Students will be expected to articulate such evaluations.